 Let’s turn now to the issue of what can governments like Saudi Arabia, Egypt, the UAE and the US do about stopping Jihadist ideology?

 The problem with this overall excellent article from a Counter-Terrorism perspective, is that it avoids a discussion about why people freely choose to embrace radical Jihadist ideologies.
 Both call for a strategy of simply attacking the Jihadist ideology.

 As I wrote previously though it comes down to this:

 Do you believe that people adopt ideas and beliefs because they seek them out and agree with them because they best explain their predicament?
 They offer the most meaning?
 Or do you believe that people adopt ideas because they are told to believe them?
 Do people choose ideas?
 Or do ideas choose them?
 Do you trust people to choose what they think?

 I happen to believe 100% of decisions to join Jihadist groups or to “become an extremist” are “rationale” and “logical.” (totally different story than whether it’s a smart idea or a “good thing”).

 But every single recruit is influenced by their surrounding social-economic, cultural, and political circumstances that lead to their CHOICE to embrace the ideology.
 Nothing ever happens in a vacuum.

 Therefore, to beat the ideology, the focus has to be on the various circumstances leading people towards the ideology.
 No counter-ideology is possible unless it addresses those conditions.

-If Jihadism is so similar to Nazism and Communism, as both Gorka and Hamidaddin say (and which I agree), did we not drain those movements of support post-World War Two by massive focus on developing the economies and the socio-economic problems that led so many people to embrace these movements?
+If Jihadism is similar to Nazism and Communism, as both Drs.
+Gorka Hamidaddin argue (and which I agree), did we not drain those movements of support post-World War Two by massive focus on developing the economies and the socio-economic problems that led so many people to embrace these movements?
 Why is it different with Jihadism?